nullstack/nullstack.github.io/articles/rendering-component.md

 ## SVG Elements

-SVG can be used as if it were any regular HTML tag
+SVG can be used as if it were any regular HTML tag.

-You can manipulate the SVG using attributes and events normally
+You can manipulate the SVG using attributes and events normally.

 ```jsx
 <svg height={this.size} viewBox="0 0 100 100">